 Any achievements in BTEC Sport qualifications at Level 2 will only be considered if they are at Merit or Distinction grade.
-Your grade profile and screening results may determine the level at which you study sport alongside your GCSE resits.
+Your grade profile and screening results may determine the level at which you study Sport alongside your GCSE resits.

 The course covers the key aspects of sport in the first year:

-Learners will be expected to meet deadlines and work on multiple tasks throughout the year.
+Students will be expected to meet deadlines and work on multiple tasks throughout the year.